TheRealBarenziah/ncc/readme.md

 Simple CLI for compiling a Node.js module into a single file, together with all its dependencies, gcc-style.

+# Disclaimer

+This is a fork of [this fork](https://github.com/nokazn/ncc), I had to do this because:

+- [nokazn's PR](https://github.com/vercel/ncc/pull/914) hasn't been merged already
+- couldn't use his fork direcly as a dep [because of the way ncc package.json is set up](https://github.com/npm/npm/issues/3055)

+While there are (annoying) workarounds, the simplest here is to republish.
+As a bonus, maybe it'll benefit someone else until nokazn's PR is merged

 ## Motivation

 - Publish minimal packages to npm